kevyw93/Ampafy/README.md

 # Ampafy
 Ampafy is a static page clone of Spotify, a web application that allows users to view and listen to music content from many different artists as well as compiling these songs into playlists.

 Ampafy was created through a combination of React-Redux and Ruby on Rails.
-In the front-end React_redix was used to render different contents dynamically and at the same time allowed some contents on the same page to be static.
+In the front-end React-Redux was used to render different contents dynamically and at the same time allowed some contents on the same page to be static.
 While React-Redux was used in the front-end in the back end Ruby on Rails was used to retrieve and save data.

 # Main Features